PeilinJia/AcademicBench/README.md

    Models incorrectly interpret the semantic meaning of an edge label or arrow annotation.

 5. **Multi-hop Reasoning Failure**
-   Models fail to correctly infer relations that require understanding multiple connected components or intermediate reasoning steps.
+   Models fail to infer relations that require understanding multiple connected components or intermediate reasoning steps.

 6. **Relation Hallucination**
    Models infer non-existent relations between entities when no such edge is present.